velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "—so fucking *Society* about it."
 Jasmine rolls her eyes, shivering in the morning chill and grabbing a towel as she heads towards the bathroom.

-_"Menit val lina mire,"_ Sashuan replies playfully.
+_"Menit val lina mire,"_ Sashuan replies playfully. _Love you too, darling._

-_"Rukhara la'u,"_ Jasmine replies before slamming the door.
+_"Rukhara la'u,"_ Jasmine replies before slamming the door. _Beast._

 She rests her aching head against the tiled shower wall as the hot water caresses her shoulders.
 It takes a few minutes before she's awake enough to feel anxious, but before long her heart is pounding and her hands quiver with the slightest tremor as she rubs the bar of soap back and forth across her skin. *It'll be fine,* she tells herself, over and over. *Sashi'll be with me.
 I'll be fine.
 Worst that can happen is I don't get the job.
 Right?* She bites her lip. *What're they going to think?
 A citizen and a… a* uastash *like me?
 Is that going to be a problem?
 No, no, no, it'll be fine,* Mitiku Khata'e, *stop* worrying *about everything, Jasmine, you're going to be fine.
 Everything's going to be fine.
 Sashi wouldn't be dragging you in there if anything bad was going to happen.*